Frequently Asked Questions Regarding Stewardship

 Question 2: Why is making a financial commitment important?
-Answer: Making a financial commitment is an important spiritual exercise, which allows you to reflect on the gifts God has given you and show your thanks for those gifts by giving back to the church.
+Answer: Making a financial commitment is an important spiritual exercise, which allows you to reflect on the gifts God has given you and to show your thanks for those gifts by giving back to the church.
 It also models, especially to children, the importance of our spiritual lives and our commitment to a growing relationship with God and the church.

 For our church community, there is also another very practical reason.
 Each year, Unity of Ann Arbor creates an operating budget, the foundation for the year’s activities, based on the total amount of income we expect to receive the next year.
 The majority of that income is from your financial commitments.

 If we have a committed amount to work with, it is much easier to build a realistic operating budget, and to carry out the activities as planned.
 This helps reduce the chances that our music, education, or other important programs, and possibly the staff who support them, might need to be cut.